18

 • 1

 \$\begingroup\$ Great answer!
 However, I'm not so sure about suggesting loop unrolling (the more common term for "bucketing").
 As far as I understand, unless you're at the level where you can compare the generated code from the compiler to your handwritten unrolling and detect inefficiencies, it's best to leave it to the compiler given how advanced they are now (this is a pretty standard feature).
-I could be wrong though! \$\endgroup\$ Dec 27, 2015 at 22:55
+I could be wrong though! \$\endgroup\$ Commented Dec 27, 2015 at 22:55

 • \$\begingroup\$ If it ain't broken, don't fix it -- optimize if you need to do; loop-unrolling can make your executable bigger and potentially slower if done incorrectly. \$\endgroup\$